Prepare for unexpected vet bills

-Adenoviruses, as noted above, are viral organisms which cause various diseases including hepatic and gastrointestinal diseases in various species of snakes, lizards and crocodiles.
+Adenoviruses are viral organisms that cause various diseases, including hepatic and gastrointestinal diseases in various species of snakes, lizards, and crocodiles.
 It is not, however, zoonotic in nature, meaning that it doesn’t pass from animal to human or vice versa.
 The method of transmission is not known but fecal/oral route is suspected.
 This virus has been considered causative in diseases like gastroenteritis, hepatitis, nephritis, pneumonia and even encephalitis.

 Adenoviruses, which are viral organisms that cause infections, are from the family of adenoviridae and commonly cause hepatic (liver) and gastrointestinal (GI) disease and other diseases in snakes as well as other animals.